 An understanding of diplomacy and international relations, and how past events have shaped today’s world.

 Homestay accommodation with a single bed is provided on a full-board basis for all learners.
+All meals included.

 The Experience of Living in Dawlish

 Dawlish is a seaside town located in Devon on England’s south coast, approximately 350km from central London and 320km from Heathrow Airport.